sampsmith/Delta_Robot_Sim_Open/SEQUENCE_PACKET_IMPLEMENTATION.md

 ## ✅ Implementation Complete

-The system now sends **waypoint sequences in a single packet** to the Teensy, which matches production motion control systems.
+The system now sends **waypoint sequences in a single packet** to the NUCLEO-H7S3L8, which matches production motion control systems.

 ---